Malicious Selling Strategies in E-Commerce Livestream: A Case Study of Alibaba's Taobao and ByteDance's TikTok: Results

 In contrast to streamers, viewers have limited power to identify or block fake comments or astroturfers.

 Additionally, the chat channel design does not support conversations between customers.
 Thus, customers cannot share ideas within the livestream channel.
 P5 recalled an experience of exchanging products with another viewer in a livestream channel.
 Since the Taobao livestream platform does not allow direct private messaging between viewers, they needed to type in their Taobao account usernames in the chat channel and add each other as friends on Taobao.
 The chat channel does not allow copy and paste, which made communication much more difficult for P5.
-It indicates that the design seems to favor streamers.
-Participants expressed that they would rarely use the stream comments for asking questions in the long run.
+This cumbersome design seems to favor streamers.
+Participants expressed that they would rarely use the stream comments for asking questions.

-Participants (n = 3) also reported that the overwhelmed comments issue.
-In some popular stream channels, there were usually a flux of comments.
-Participants expressed that it was difficult to read comments.
-Besides, as aforementioned, streamers often use the comment feature for promotional purposes, such as asking customers to send positive messages, e.g., ``I want it,'' or ``I have ordered it.''
-Streamers can orally highlight positive comments during the livestream to induce viewers to buy products, but these comments are not helpful for viewers to understand products.
+Participants (n = 3) also reported that comments often overwhelmed them.
+In some popular stream channels, there was usually an influx of comments.
+Participants expressed that it was difficult to read these comments.
+As streamers often use the comment feature for promotional purposes, such as asking customers to send positive messages, e.g., ``I want it'' or ``I have ordered it'', streamers often orally highlighted positive comments during the livestream to induced viewers to buy products, but these comments were not helpful for viewers to understand products and added more complexity to the comment stream.